DenverCoder1/dev-pro-tips-bot/README.md

 * `!roles` - start a role view for users to add and remove their roles

 * `!add_confirm` - add a confirm button to a given message

+* `!update_rules` - mod command for updating the embed containing the rules

 ### Owner Context Menu Commands